-When addicts attend treatment programs in rehab facilities they obtain many skills to help them to avoid future relapses, but the process does not end when they finish a treatment programme.
+When people attend treatment programs in rehab facilities they obtain many skills to help them to avoid future relapses, but the process does not end when they finish a treatment programme.
 Guarding against a relapse is an ongoing process that they, and those around them, have to sustain for the rest of their lives.

-In the protective environment of a treatment centre, it is easy for visitors and recovering addicts to mingle and share optimism about the future.
-When the person returns to daily life outside the facility, the situation suddenly becomes more fragile and demanding.
-We have to know the rules to avoid mismanaging the situation.
+In the protective environment of a treatment centre, it is easy for visitors and people in recovery to mingle and share optimism about the future.
+When the person returns to daily life outside the facility, the situation suddenly becomes more fragile and demanding as nobody else is on that same progressive wave length.

 If you are assisting someone who has been rejected by a partner or spouse, you can try to arrange relationship or couples’ therapy.
 This is a frequent problem that many recovering addicts try to solve on their own, sometimes with disastrous results.
 Professional therapists offer the best environment and such a suggestion has a better chance of drawing a hesitant partner back to the negotiating table.

 Do not search for hidden motives in every solo trip the person takes and do not phone them every few minutes while they are out and about.
 Refrain from cross-examining them about every detail.
 Your anxiety and fear of disappointment is understood, but displaying excessive suspicion is corrosive and usually backfires.

-Restore their confidence.
 Even small gestures count.
 For example; when a recovering addict is discharged after treatment, hand them the car keys for the drive home.
 Such small considerations have an amazingly powerful motivational impact.
 Expressing affection and casual compliments will also go a long way, as long as it is believable.

-Be honest.
 Do not, for instance, tell them you admire their courage because they went for treatment if they were virtually forced into submission.
 Recovering addicts are sensitive, which is why they yield to addiction in the first place, and they will spot insincere remarks.
 The distrust that well-intentioned insincerity generates, will render all your motivational efforts meaningless.

-Do not fretfully ask friends to remove temptations when you visit.
-Recovering addicts are acutely aware of temptations, but mostly they see it as a positive challenge, an opportunity to strut their mastery.
+People in recovery are acutely aware of temptations, but mostly they see it as a positive challenge, an opportunity to strut their mastery.
 More importantly, they do not want to be a burden and making a fuss can make them feel like an eternal nuisance.
 If possible, alert friends to remove temptations before you arrive, or make an excuse and leave early.

 Do not take their remarks personally.
 It is not aimed at you.
 It is a common way for someone in transition to express the frustration that comes with change, or they may just feel over-saturated with all the talk about their condition and need a break from it.

 If you can not always be on-site with the person, create a “panic button”.
-This is a single button on the recovering addict’s phone they can press to phone you when they are suddenly distressed.
+This is a single button on the persons phone they can press to phone you when they are suddenly distressed.
 It sounds silly, but it is psychologically useful.
 It is intended for use when they are overcome by anxiety or a sudden craving for a drug, and so on, but is also a stress reliever – just knowing it is there, soothes the nerves.